Logan-Martin/Air_Hockey_Table__Pi-in-the-Sky-Project/wikihow.md

 ### Step 2.)
 Assembly 1 and Wiring 1
 - Put the walls together with screws
-- Srew the goal catchers into the 2 walls that need them
+- Screw the goal catchers into the 2 walls that need them
 - Screw in push button and wire that end
 - Screw in LCD and wire that end
 - Screw in Distance Sensors and wire that end